Creating multilevel hierarchies

 WebDataRocks supports two JSON formats:

 1) Array of objects.
-Each object in the array is an unordered collection of key-value pairs, where the key is a field name and the value is a field member.
+Each object is an unordered collection of key-value pairs, where the key is a field name and the value is a field member.
 Example:

 [ { "Product": "Apple", "Price": 2.50 }, { "Product": "Cherry", "Price": 5.25 } ]